Monmouth Beach Hotel — “Summer White House”

 According to a September 1916 Washington Herald report, Vice President Thomas Marshall and his wife stayed in Monmouth Beach for a weekend prior to joining President Woodrow Wilson at Shadow Lawn.

-High Society — The Monmouth Beach Clubhouse Hotel around the time it was hosting American presidents and other luminaries, 1890s.
+High Society — Monmouth Beach Clubhouse Hotel when it was hosted an American president and other luminaries, 1890s.

 * * * * *